-Red-hot holy f*cking rage running through my veins, seething from my pores and leaching out from deep inside my bones.
+Red-hot holy f*cking rage running through my veins, seething from my pores and leeching out from deep inside my bones.

 If I were speaking, right now is when I’d let the mic go silent long enough to make the audience squirm.

 But rage didn’t stop there.
-Once unleashed, my rage turned towards Presidential candidates dropping the bar so far down we’ve become embarrassed to let our children watch debates, debates filled with hatred and blows so low, you could sweep the dirty floors of the auditoriums into their slack-jawed faces at the end of the night.
+Once unleashed, my rage turned towards politicians dropping the bar so far down that we’ve become embarrassed to let our children watch the news, live streams filled with hatred and blows so low, you could sweep the dirty floors into their slack-jawed faces at the end of the night.

 Yes, rage was running through me and it’s running through you.
 You may hide it somewhere deep inside trying your best to keep it at a low simmer as you go about your daily life, but it releases in traffic and snaps its mouth open at the slightest hint of what might be an insult or an insinuation from someone you work or sleep with.